github/ai-moderator/README.md

 # AI Moderator

-An AI-powered GitHub Action that automatically detects and moderates spam in issues and comments using LLMs.
+An AI-powered GitHub Action that automatically detects spam in issues and comments using LLMs.
+Detected issues are tagged as spam and detected comments are (optionally) minimized.

 Each new issue and comment is passed through a series of prompts: by default checking for link spam, regular spam, and AI-generated content, but you can